-WVDEP Division of Water and Waste Management (DWWM) personnel used the information contained in the Surface Mining Control and Reclamation Act (SMCRA) Article 3 and NPDES permits to further characterize the mining point sources.
-Information gathered included type of discharge, pump capacities, and drainage areas (including total and disturbed areas), by outlet.
-Using this information, the permitted mining point sources (open NPDES outlets) were grouped into landuse categories based on the type and status of mining activity and effluent discharge characteristics.
+Using this information, the surface areas for the permitted mining point sources (open NPDES outlets) were grouped into landuse categories based on the discharge limits (i.e., WQ- water quality or TCH- technology based) and state of disturbance (i.e., D- disturbed and U- undisturbed).
 Phase II and Completely Released permitted facilities were not modeled because reclamation of these mines is completed or nearly complete and they are assumed to have little potential for water quality impact (WVDEP, 2000a).
 Table 4-3 shows the landuses representing current active mines that were modeled.
 Details for both non-mining and mining point sources are provided in Appendix F.